 - Features to Look for In Your Digital Ballast

 - Ballasts vs. Bulbs: Which to Spend Money On

 Lighting is one of the most important components of your indoor or greenhouse hydroponic garden.
 But lighting is nothing without a good digital ballast, the device that is actually running your precious bulbs.

 As of this year, the options are plentiful and making the right purchase can be a daunting task.
 I know that delving into a new subject empty-handed can be a chore, so I’ve decided to simplify this process to save you time and money.
 Most importantly, I want to make sure you can get back to focusing on what matters the most: your plants.

 I’ve gathered all of the research and recommendations into this neat little article.
 It covers the basics of HID ballast technology, the features to look for, and then a few recommendations as to the best HID ballasts on the market.

 If you just want my recommendations for the best ballasts, check these two out:

-Has features and quality for a price no other ballast can beat.
-Lacks some of the highest end features, like support for DE bulbs and only a 5% bulb boost, but that’s nothing to complain about at this price.
+It has features and quality for a price no other ballast can beat.
+Lacks some of the highest-end features, like support for DE bulbs and only a 5% bulb boost, but that’s nothing to complain about at this price.